IBMSpectrumComputing/spectrum-schematics-cluster/README.md

 Since datacenter and fixed_config_preset has to be specified and there is no good way to make sure the selection can be satisfied, you may need to try several times.
 "D2620V4_128GB_2X800GB_SSD_RAID_1_K80_GPU2" is good GPU preset

 - master_use_bare_metal = true will create masters as bare metal servers
+- datacenter_bare_metal is the datacenter where to deploy bare metal servers
 - os_reference_bare_metal is the operating system to deploy on bare metal servers
+- **ssh_privte_key** is required for bare metal so far, specify it in terraform.tfvars

 ## Available Data Centers
 Any of these values is valid for use with the `datacenter` variable: